eclipse-edc/Connector/extensions/iam/decentralized-identifier/README.md

 ## Verification process

-The following sequence has to be performed wenever a request is received:
+The following sequence has to be performed whenever a request is received:

 C ...
 Consumer, P ...
 Provider